aiven/aiven-docs/docs/products/kafka/kafka-connect/get-started.md

     but you can enter a more recognizable name to distinguish it from other services.

-4. Select the cloud provider and region on which you want to run your service.
+4. Select the cloud provider and region where to run your service.

     :::note